CHICAGO CATASTROPHIC INJURY LAWYER

 Although most drivers pay careful attention to pedestrians and honor their space, unfortunately, there are still a considerable number of pedestrians that are struck by cars on a regular basis.
 As a result of many drivers’ inattentiveness and carelessness, pedestrians must deal with expensive cost of his or her catastrophic injury.

-Even though most areas have installed bike lanes, bikers are still killed in traffic accidents.
+Even though most areas have installed bike lanes, bicyclists are still killed in traffic accidents.
 Much like pedestrians, cyclists are relatively unprotected.
 Many bicyclists are thrown from their bikes during a serious accident, which increases the chance of them sustaining serious neurological injuries.

 Semi-truck accidents tend to result in a higher number of catastrophic injury cases than any other type of motor vehicle accidents.
 We contribute the severity to the truck’s weight and size.
 Truck accidents often occur on highways or interstates and are frequently caused by truck driver fatigue or inexperience.